hall/draw/README.md

 ## Usage

-Open a markdown file and run `Edit/Create current line as SVG` by either
+Open a file (in a supported format) and run `Edit/Create current line as SVG` by either

  - right clicking on the line or
  - opening the command palette (`F1` or `Ctrl-Shft-P`) and type `svg`

+The currently supported formats are

+ - markdown
+ - asciidoc
+ - restructuredtext

 ## Custom Buttons